vtex-apps/availability-notify/docs/README.md

 Once you have installed the app, you can customize the email template to send to the shoppers who asked to be notified.

 1. Find the email template, named **BACK IN STOCK**, in your store's Admin in **Customer** > **Message center** > **Templates**.
-2. Search for the `availability-notify` component template, named **BACK IN STOCK** and click on it.
+2. Search for the `availability-notify` component template, named **BACK IN STOCK**, and click on it.
 3. After, you will see the email template and its configuration.
 For example:

 ![template-back-in-stock](https://user-images.githubusercontent.com/67270558/131547198-a4eb3f0e-5a20-4e63-9f1f-d3bb312fa621.gif)

 To edit the email template's field, check the documentation on [How to create and edit transactional email templates](https://help.vtex.com/en/tracks/transactional-emails--6IkJwttMw5T84mlY9RifRP/335JZKUYgvYlGOJgvJYxRO), and you will notice the **JSON Data** field, which is responsible for adding variables that allow you to dynamically add data to the email.
 These variables are JSON properties, and you can see more details about them in [Get SKU and context](https://developers.vtex.com/vtex-rest-api/reference/catalog-api-sku#catalog-api-get-sku-context) and in [Including order variables in email template](https://help.vtex.com/en/tracks/transactional-emails--6IkJwttMw5T84mlY9RifRP/fLMUCPArCYB9vcTZEZ6bi).

->⚠️ *JSON Data examples will only appear in templates when you complete the desired action in your store.
-If you have not transacted an order, recurrence or any other action, JSON Data will appear blank.*
-*NOTE: notification email is only triggered when on the `master` workspace*
+>⚠️ JSON Data examples will only appear in templates when you complete the desired action in your store.
+If you have not transacted an order, recurrence, or any other action, the JSON data will appear blank.
+NOTE: The notification email is only triggered when on the `master` workspace.

-## Searching and Processing Availability Notify data
+## Searching and processing availability notify data

 This app uses [Master Data V2](https://developers.vtex.com/vtex-rest-api/reference/master-data-api-v2-overview), to search for stored data you should use Master Data API - v2 endpoints with the variables `data_entity_name` and `schema` with the value `notify`.

-If you want to run the services manually you can use the two endpoints below: (An authentication token is required)
+If you want to run the services manually, you can use the two endpoints below: (An authentication token is required)

 - To process Unsent Requests:
 `https://app.io.vtex.com/vtex.availability-notify/v1/{{accountName}}/master/_v/availability-notify/process-unsent-requests`